lukelovekin/T2A1_Workbook/README.md

 - Feedback
   - Belongs to and depends on a User
-  - Belongs to and depends on a Prduct offer
+  - Belongs to and depends on a Product offer

 - Bid
   - Belongs to and depends on a Product offer